Providing financial education for her child.

 Why financial health matters

-72 million people in Brazil have defaulted on their debts, affecting their credit rating
+More than 74 million people in Brazil have defaulted on their debts

 Helping people thrive